convisoappsec/conviso-docs/docs/integrations/circleci.md

 ## Getting Everything Together: Code Review + SAST + SCA Deployment

 The SAST and SCA analysis can be complementary to the code review carried out by Conviso's professional, even serving as input for the analyst.
-The job below will perform the deploy for code review of the code and will use the same diff identifiers to perform the SAST and SCA analysis, forming a complete solution in the pipeline.
+The job below will perform the deployment for code review of the code and will use the same diff identifiers to perform the SAST and SCA analysis, forming a complete solution in the pipeline.
 An example of a complete pipeline with all solutions can be seen in the snippet below:

 ```yml
 version: 2.1